Run your own Software Heritage → deploy a local copy of the Software Heritage software stack in less than 5 minutes, or

-Software Architecture ← go there to have a glimpse on the Software Heritage software architecture
+Software Architecture Overview → get a glimpse of the Software Heritage software architecture

 low-level utilities and helpers used by almost all other modules in the stack